 The epidemic has changed the way people worldwide consume textiles.

-The antimicrobial textile market is projected to rise by over 4% in the CAGR over the 2020 and 2025 forecast period according to a study by ResearchAndMarkets.
-In the United States, Canada, and Mexico area, the main industries involved in the anti-microbial fiber industry are centered.
-Over the years, Asia Pacific has emerged as the most significant and technologically advanced markets with the highest volume and value growth.
-Antimicrobial textiles are the future of fabrics.
+The antimicrobial textile market is projected to rise by over 4% in the CAGR over the 2020 and 2025 forecast period, according to a study by ResearchAndMarkets.
+In the United States, Canada, and Mexico area, the main industries involved in the anti-microbial fibre industry are centred.
+However, over the years, Asia Pacific has emerged as the most significant and technologically advanced markets with the highest volume and value growth.
+As a result, antimicrobial textiles are the future of fabrics.

 The demand for antimicrobial textiles has risen in the world throughout the pandemic COVID-19.
 So in the coming years, the demand will definitely boom.

 Thanks to a growing understanding of safety and hygiene, antimicrobial products have predominated in the market in recent years.
-Increasing demand for hygiene is driving the anti-microbial fiber market mainly for various applications, including packaging, car and transport, consumer goods, building & construction, food and drink, medicine, and healthcare.
+Increasing demand for hygiene drives the anti-microbial fibre market mainly for various applications, including packaging, car and transport, consumer goods, building & construction, food and drink, medicine, and healthcare.
 The pharmaceutical and healthcare industries are expected to be the largest users of antimicrobial products during the forecast era.

 Apart from an improved lifestyle and increased health and hygiene expenditure, the other major factor that drives the growth of antimicrobial textiles is production.

-In addition to these two major factors, the growing demand for antimicrobial sportswear and clothing also drives the development of antimicrobial textiles.
+In addition to these two major factors, the growing demand for antimicrobial sportswear and clothing also drives antimicrobial textiles.

 Alongside development, there is also a range of obstacles for antimicrobial players in the industry.
-Among the obstacles posed to the industry, the biggest are strict environmental requirements for toxic chemical antimicrobial fibers.
+Among the obstacles posed to the industry, the biggest are strict environmental requirements for toxic chemical antimicrobial fibres.

-While there are many advantages to safety in antimicrobial materials and hygienic products for final consumers.
-Nevertheless, antimicrobial chemicals lace the dark side of antimicrobial fabrics.
+While there are many advantages to safety in antimicrobial materials and hygienic products for final consumers, antimicrobial chemicals lace the dark side of antimicrobial fabrics.
 Some of these chemicals can pose safety risks for the world.

 Through different formulations, antimicrobial chemicals are available with varying effects.
 Such chemicals are used for coating items that come into skin contact and present a health danger.